pschild/alexa-project-assistent/README.md

 * Install Python.
 Ensure it's added to your PATH.
 Tested with Python 2.7, which was included in `windows-build-tools` via `npm install -g --production windows-build-tools` (Admin Terminal)
 * Install ASK-CLI: `npm install -g ask-cli`
 * Call `ask init` to initialize the CLI.
 You need to have a developer account for Amazon.
 The connection to an AWS profile can be skipped by answering the question with `n`/`no`.
 For further information, follow the official [documentation](https://developer.amazon.com/de/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html#step-3-install-and-initialize-ask-cli)
+* Make sure you have access to Jira, GitLab and SonarQube.

 # Installation
 1. `npm install`
-2. Copy `.env.template` to `.env` and provide credentials, urls etc.
+2. Copy `.env.template` to `.env` and provide credentials, URLs etc.
    * The value for `NGROK_AUTHTOKEN` can be found in the file `C:\Users\%USERNAME%\.ngrok2\ngrok.yml` (on Windows)

 # Development & Deployment